LoCash

 LoCash (stylized in all caps), formerly known as LoCash Cowboys, is an American country music duo from Nashville.
-It consists of Chris Lucas and Preston Brust, both of whom are vocalists, songwriters, and guitarists.
+It consists of Chris Tyler Lucas and Preston Samuel Brust, both of whom are vocalists, songwriters, and guitarists.
 They have released 3 studio albums, one each for Average Joes Entertainment, Reviver Records, and Wheelhouse.
 In 2024, the duo started their own record label, Galaxy Record Label.
-They have charted 4 songs on the Billboard Hot Country Songs and 13 songs on the Country Airplay chart.
-Their highest-charting singles are "I Know Somebody" and their newest number 1 "Hometown Home", which topped the Billboard Country Airplay chart in 2016 and 2025, respectively.
+They have charted 4 songs on Billboard Hot Country Songs and 13 songs on the Country Airplay chart.
+Their highest-charting singles are "I Know Somebody" and "Hometown Home", which topped Country Airplay in 2016 and 2025.
 In addition to their own material, the members of LoCash co-wrote Keith Urban's "You Gonna Fly" and Tim McGraw's "Truck Yeah".

 History

 LoCash Cowboys was founded in 2008 in Nashville by Preston Brust (born in Kokomo, Indiana) and Chris Lucas (born in Baltimore, Maryland), both of whom are vocalists and songwriters.

 The duo first signed to R&J Records (formerly Stroudavarious Records), for which they released three singles.
 The first, "Here Comes Summer", debuted at No. 60 on Hot Country Songs for the week ending May 8, 2010, which was made into a music video that aired on CMT; the duo's second single, "Keep in Mind", charted within the top 40 in early 2011 while the follow-up "You Got Me" reached No. 52.